How to Become a PGA Professional

-Would you like to become a PGA Professional?
-Choosing this career path can open up many different opportunities within the golf industry in the UK and across the world.
+Choosing to become a PGA Golf Club Professional can open many different opportunities within the golf industry in the UK and across the world.

-The two pathways are full-time and part-time, both built to meet the needs of the golf industry & PGA Professionals.
-Both routes will provide you with the skills & knowledge relevant to a career in golf & membership of the PGA for UK & Ireland.
+The two pathways are full-time and part-time, both built to meet the needs of the golf industry and PGA Professionals.
+Both will provide you with the skills and knowledge relevant to a career in golf.

-Once you have successfully completed the PGA course you will have gained many skills & qualifications, which include;
+Once you have successfully completed your PGA course you will have gained many skills and qualifications, which include:

 - Higher Education Qualification